 Another disadvantage of offering so many different options and upgrades is the homebuyer can become overwhelmed during the buying process.
 We're here to help, though!
 The following information will help you figure out the best options and upgrades to consider for your new manufactured home.

 Models and Price Ranges

-From low cost to luxury, manufacturers build homes are available in every price range.
+From low cost to luxury, manufacturers-built homes are available in every price range.
 The price range will determine the overall quality of the model.

-Lower priced homes will have basic grade materials and HUD acceptable construction.
-Thin interior walls and lower ceiling height are standard in these homes, as is the lower grade carpeting and wall panels.
+Lower-priced homes will have basic grade materials and HUD-acceptable construction.
+Thin interior walls and lower ceiling height are standard in these homes, as are the lower grade carpeting and wall panels.